TaoK/PoorMansTSqlFormatter/README.md

     despite this being a .Net 2.0 library.
 LinqBridge is licensed under the BSD 3-clause license, and its homepage is here: http://code.google.com/p/linqbridge/
 * NUnit, for automated testing.
-NUnit is licensed under a custom open-source license based on the zlib/libpng license, and is homepage is: http://www.nunit.org/
+NUnit is licensed under a custom open-source license based on the zlib/libpng license, and its homepage is: http://www.nunit.org/
 * DLLExport and Notepad++ C# plugin template, based on work by Robert Giesecke and UFO, available from the [notepad++ plugin development forum](https://sourceforge.net/projects/notepad-plus/forums/forum/482781).